Channel Adoption Pathways and Post-Adoption Behavior: Robustness Checks

 \subsection{Doubly robust DID, Propensity Score Matching and IPW approaches}

-In $\S$\ref{ssec:summary_stats}, we saw that there are some differences in the demographics and other pre-adoption variables between \textit{organic adopters} and {\it event adopters}.
-These differences should not affect the validity of our results as long as the parallel trends assumption holds \citep{angrist2008mostly,roth2023s}.
-Nevertheless, to provide additional credibility to our findings and ensure that they are robust to any factors correlated with observable characteristics that may affect the propensity to adopt online shopping organically versus due to external events, we also consider doubly robust DID \citep{sant2020doubly} and propensity score-based approaches \citep{rosenbaum1985constructing,stuart2011matchit}.
+In $\S$\ref{ssec:summary_stats}, we saw that there are some differences in the demographics and other pre-adoption variables between (1) adopters and \textit{offline-only} customers, and (2) \textit{organic adopters} and {\it event adopters}.
+Therefore, to provide additional credibility to our findings and ensure that they are robust to any factors correlated with observable characteristics that may affect the propensity to adopt online shopping organically versus spurred by external events, we also consider doubly robust DID \citep{sant2020doubly} and propensity score-based approaches \citep{rosenbaum1985constructing,stuart2011matchit}.
 These methods provide better comparability between groups by improving covariate balance by discarding poorly matched customers.
-We compute propensity scores using a logistic regression model, with variables including demographics (e.g., gender, age, and household income) and pre-adoption purchase variables (i.e., average monthly spend, number of unique orders, unique brands, and unique categories).
-With the estimated propensity scores, we use our DID estimator using both IPW and PSM methods, and also run a doubly robust DID estimator.
-The propensity score model specification and detailed results from the IPW, PSM and doubly-robust DID methods are shown in Web Appendix $\S$\ref{appssec:did_psm_ipw}.
+We compute propensity scores using a logistic regression model between (1) adopters vs. \textit{offline-only} customers, and (2) \textit{organic adopters} vs. \textit{event adopters}, with variables including demographics (e.g., gender, age, and household income) and pre-adoption purchase variables (i.e., average monthly spend, number of unique orders, unique brands, and unique categories).
+With the estimated propensity scores, we apply our DID estimator with both IPW and PSM methods and also run a doubly robust DID estimator.
+The details of the analysis and the results are shown in Web Appendices $\S$\ref{appssec:did_psm_ipw} for \textit{organic adopters} vs. \textit{event adopters} and $\S$\ref{appssec:did_psm_ipw_adopter_nonadopter} for \textit{adopters} vs. \textit{offline-only} customers.
 We find that our substantive conclusions remain the same with these approaches.

-\subsection{Alternate definitions for the \textit{organic adopter} and \textit{covid adopter} cohorts}
+\subsection{Alternate definitions for the \textit{organic adopter} and \textit{COVID adopter} cohorts}